tetratelabs/istio-distro.io/content/en/blog/tuya-istio-practice/index.md

 ### Traffic observation and irregularity detection

 We built our monitoring platform based on the community’s native `prometheus-operator`.
 Each cluster deploys a separate prometheus-operator and divides it into three aspects according to the target objects to be collected: business, Kubernetes cluster infrastructure, and Istio data plane traffic.
-Deploy the corresponding business prometheus instance: Kubernetes cluster infrastructure for monitoring the prometheus instance and Istio traffic for monitoring the prometheus instance.
+We deploy the corresponding business prometheus instance: Kubernetes cluster infrastructure for monitoring the prometheus instance and Istio traffic for monitoring the prometheus instance.

 ![](monitoring.jpg)